nyior/django-rest-paystack/README.md

 * The endpoint then returns a response that contains the _redirect url_ and _access code_ to the frontend
 * The frontend then redirects the customer to the _redirect url_ returned in the reponse.
 The customer is charged there.
 * Make sure to add a CALL BACK URL on your paystack dashboard.
 Once the customer has been charged on the redirect page they'd be taken back to the CALL BACK URL you specify(usually a page on your site).
 When the users are taken back to the CALL BACK URL, the transaction reference for that transaction is appended to the URL.
-* Once the user is taken back to the CALL BACK URL on your site, You could then extract the _transaction reference_ appended to the URL and make a call to the  `GET /api/v1/paystack/transaction/verify/?transaction_ref="ref"` endpoint to verify the transaction.
+* Once a user is taken back to the CALL BACK URL on your site, You could then extract the _transaction reference_ appended to the URL and make a call to the  `GET /api/v1/paystack/transaction/verify/?transaction_ref="ref"` endpoint to verify the transaction.

 ##### Paystack mobile SDKs
 No redirect here.
 It's the mobile version of the Paystack inline Javascript popup for web applications.